Decade 1820-1829

 In 1820 David paints the portraits of Ramel and his wife.
 Ramel, aged 60, expresses his incorruptible virtue with dignity.

 The two paintings, which had been separated, were reunited after the sale of the portrait of Ramel by Binoche for FF 16M on October 18, 1995.
 They were again separated in the auction by Christie's on April 15, 2008.
-The portrait of Ramel, oil on canvas 59 x 46 cm, was sold for $ 7.2M including premium, lot 72.
+The portrait of Ramel, oil on canvas 59 x 46 cm, was sold for $ 7.2M, lot 72.
 The portrait of his wife was not sold.
 The image is shared by Wikimedia.

 David runs his business well.
 His prices are high and his paid exhibition of the Sabines for five years in a room of the Louvre brings him a fortune.
 He receives a pension as Premier Peintre de l'Empire and increases his income through education and the right to engraving.